 - Mobile phone number including country code (if taking a mobile with you).

 - If you have booked to extend your stay with us after the tour, your departure arrangements may vary.
 Please check with us if you are unsure.

 Passport holders of several countries will get a 30 day ‘visa exempt’ stamp in their passport on arrival into Thailand free of charge.
 A quick Google search will tell you whether you need a visa or not.

 We will be crossing into Cambodia from Thailand overland and most nationalities will be able to get a visa on arrival (again, check this to make sure this is the case for the passport you hold).
-At the border, you will need to fill out two forms, one a visa application form with a visa photo attached (either bring some from home or have some taken in Bangkok) and an arrival/departure form.
+At the border, you will need to fill out three forms, the departure card to exit cambodia, a visa application form with a visa photo attached (either bring some from home or have some taken in Bangkok) and an arrival form to enter Cambodia.
 You then need to pay approximately USD $35 and you get a full page visa that lasts for 30 days.
 Please make sure you have at least one empty passport page and 6 months’ validity on your passport from the date you will be leaving Cambodia.
 Please do not purchase an e-visa for this trip as these are not accepted at the border crossing you will use.
 Visas and passports are your own responsibility and we cannot be held liable for any issues or costs incurred relating to these.
 Costs are approximate and subject to change.